 The array of flower colors and their shape and fragrance have made English garden roses increasingly popular with American flower arrangers and gardeners.

-Over the last 60 years, David Austin of Wolverhampton, England, has developed hundreds of roses that combine the graceful style of the old roses of the 19th century—full of petals, outstanding fragrance, and muted color—with larger blooms and stronger stems that arrangers appreciate.
-The rose shrubs are healthy, smaller (4 to 6 feet by 4 to 6 feet), and bloom all season, especially if deadheaded.
+In the early 1950s, David Austin (1926–2018) of Wolverhampton, England, began breeding roses.
+Now a family business, David Austin Roses has developed hundreds of varieties that combine the graceful style of the old roses of the 19th century—full of petals, outstanding fragrance, and muted color—with larger blooms and stronger stems that arrangers appreciate.
+The rose shrubs are healthy, smaller (4–6 feet by 4–6 feet), and bloom all season, especially if deadheaded.

 Choosing English Garden Roses for Your Garden

 As Sheila Macqueen, the renowned British floral designer, rightfully said, “What an impossible task to choose a collection of roses!”
-The following are healthy, reliable, easy to grow and all but one repeat flower.
+The following are healthy, reliable, and easy to grow, and all but one repeat flower.
 Among the best David Austin roses for cutting in the U.S. are:

 - CONSTANCE SPRY – Sheila Macqueen called this one of the best.
 Large pink flowers, musky scent of myrrh, with the look and fragrance of a 19th-century cabbage rose.
 Flowers only once.

-- LD BRAITHWAITE*– large bright crimson blooms with light scent.
+- LD BRAITHWAITE*– Large bright crimson blooms with a light scent.
 Can be used as a standard.

-- MARY ROSE – A rich pink with a strong damask fragrance and winsome, old-fashioned look growing on a small 4-foot by 4-foot bush, it flowers early and is one of the last to finish in the fall.
+- MARY ROSE – A rich pink with a strong damask fragrance and winsome, old-fashioned look.
+Grows on a small 4-by-4-foot bush.
+It flowers early and is one of the last to finish in the fall.

-- WILLIAM SHAKESPEARE 2000 – the most popular crimson rose with quartered rosettes and old rose scent.
-Quartered means many petals in seried ranks forming a scalloped arrangement.
+- WILLIAM SHAKESPEARE 2000 – The most popular crimson rose, with quartered rosettes and an old rose scent.
+“Quartered” means many petals in serried ranks forming a scalloped arrangement.

 *These should be pruned after first flowering to encourage better and quicker repeat flowering.